14 British B Corp Beauty Brands You Need To Know

 Bathing Beauty

 Bathing Beauty tackles skin issues with natural products made in the foothills of The Clwydian Range in Wales with ingredients from ethical suppliers.
-Packaging is reusable or recyclable, and it donates one percent of its online sales to Stripe Climate programmes.
+Packaging is reusable or recyclable, and it donates one percent of all online sales to Stripe Climate programmes.

 Krī Skincare